Azure quickstart (Deprecated)

 When you complete this step, you have created all of the Azure resources required for this quickstart.

-In the CDP Console, the first step is to create a CDP credential.
-The CDP credential is the mechanism that allows CDP to create resources inside of your cloud account.
+In the Cloudera Console, the first step is to create a Cloudera credential.
+The Cloudera credential is the mechanism that allows Cloudera to create resources inside of your cloud account.

-1. Log in to the CDP web interface.
+1. Log in to the Cloudera web interface.

-2. From the CDP home screen, click the Management Console icon.
+2. From the Cloudera home screen, click the Cloudera Management Console icon.

-3. In the Management Console, select Shared Resources > Credentials from the navigation pane.
+3. In the Cloudera Management Console, select Shared Resources > Credentials from the navigation pane.

 4. Click in the Create Credential button to create a new credential.